crossroadsfpga/enso/docs/getting_started.md

 export PATH=$quartus_dir/19.3/quartus/sopc_builder/bin:$PATH
 ```

-**Note.** Some distributions (e.g., Ubuntu) include code in the `.bashrc` file to prevent it from running in non-interactive environments.
+Some distributions (e.g., Ubuntu) include code in the `.bashrc` file to prevent it from running in non-interactive environments.
 This might prevent the above lines from running in some settings.
-Consider commenting out the following lines in the `.bashrc` file:
+Comment out the following lines in the `.bashrc` file:

 ```bash
 # If not running interactively, don't do anything